dayaxguleid/dayaxguleid/README.md

 * Packet Analysis
 * Cisco Packet Tracer

+My goal is to develop a strong understanding of **how devices communicate, how networks are designed, and how network problems are identified and solved**.

 ---

+## 🐍 Programming

+### Languages

+* 🐍 Python
+* ☕ Java
+* 💾 SQL
+* 🌐 JavaScript
+* C
+* C++

+I'm particularly interested in using **Python and SQL for data analysis, automation, and problem solving**.

+---

 ## 💻 Web Development

-I also develop web applications to understand how modern applications are built and secured.
+I also develop my software and web development skills to understand how applications are designed and built.

 ### Technologies